aigrajo/AetherRE/README.md

 # AetherRE

-A modern reverse engineering tool built on Ghidra with an Electron GUI.
+A modern reverse engineering plugin built on Ghidra with an Electron GUI and AI-powered analysis capabilities.

 ---